 How difficult would it be if this article did not have a proper structure?
-Summary being on top, introduction in the middle, and the actual content at the end.
+The summary is on top, the introduction is in the middle, and the actual content is at the end.
 What would be the first thing we do when we think of going on a week-long vacation?
-Structure and plan are primary parts of every process.
+Structure and planning are primary parts of every process.
 It is important to be aware of the path that needs to be taken to achieve the target.
 People who work in the IT sector are the ones who deal with a lot of projects throughout their careers.
 There is a need to track the progress of a project, especially when the work is in a collaborative environment.
 This is where Agile methodologies come into the picture.

 What is Agile Methodology?